swaptacular/swpt_ca_scripts/README.md

 ```

 This will create a `private/` sub-directory which will contain your root-CA
-private key, encrypted with a password that you are asked to enter. **You
+private key, encrypted with a password that you will be asked to enter.
-should keep the contents of the `private/` sub-directory secret**.
+**You should keep the content of the `private/` sub-directory secret**.
 The
-contents of any other files and sub-directories that are created by the
+content of any other files and sub-directories, that are automatically
-scripts is not a secret, and can be made publicly available.
+created by the scripts is not a secret, and can even be made publicly
+available.